Methodology

 A composite 0–100 score for every provider listed on VouchedPros.
 It blends public-record signals, customer-review signals, and an editorial assessment so visitors can compare providers on the same scale, even when one platform has more reviews than another.

 Review recency How fresh the most recent reviews are.
 A long-dormant profile scores lower than one with reviews from the past few months.
-5% Google Maps Places API
+Google Maps Places API

 Yelp rating Independent rating from Yelp's review base, used as a cross-check on Google's.
-3% Yelp business profile
+Yelp business profile

 BBB record Better Business Bureau letter rating and accreditation status.
 Complaint counts factor in when published.
-3% BBB business profile
+BBB business profile

 How missing signals are handled

-If we have no Yelp profile for a provider, no BBB record, or no website to scrape for credentials, those signals are simply absent from the calculation — the remaining weights are renormalized to total 100%.
-This means a smaller, newer provider with strong Google reviews and verified credentials can score competitively with an older provider with deeper public records.
+If we have no Yelp profile for a provider, no BBB record, or no website to scrape for credentials, those signals are simply absent from the calculation — not held against the provider as if they were negative.

-We never substitute a default value (e.g. assume "C" BBB rating when none exists).
+We never substitute a default value (e.g. assume \"C\" BBB rating when none exists).
 Missing means missing.

 When a score isn't shown